Date: 27 June 2015. Take Small Bites

 Part Two of the query regarded

 what to sell.
-That's the conundrum I ran into also.
+That is the conundrum I ran into also.
 In the next

-article I'll cover that in detail, along with where I sold my
+article I shall cover that in detail, along with where I sold my

 I'd love to hear what you LOVE and have decided to keep.